 So much for Stalin’s Russia, but what about the avant-garde in western capitalist society?
 It is well known by now that at midcentury avant-garde art, most notoriously Abstract Expressionism (which Nelson Rockefeller called “free enterprise painting”), was in part a front for US/UK intelligence services meant to work as propaganda against Communism and for apolitical art and American individualism.
 But this rather lurid fact can distract us from the bigger picture: in capitalist society it is popular culture, not government propaganda, that takes up the avant-garde ambition and function of the aesthetic reorganization of the polis.
 Fashion, design, and architecture are the obvious examples: the MacBook Air on which I now type owes its sleek minimalism to Bauhaus and related aesthetics while the Starbucks in which I now type boasts some kind of Frank Lloyd Wright atmosphere (faux artisanal—medievalist, localist, etc.—resistance to mass production is the original avant-garde style going back to the Pre-Raphaelites).

 All of which brings me around at last to Grant Morrison’s classic run on DC Comics’s Doom Patrol from 1989-1993.
 The Doom Patrol was created by Arnold Drake and his collaborators; a Silver Age superhero team of “super-powered misfits, whose ‘gifts’ caused them alienation and trauma,” to quote Wikipedia, they may have illicitly inspired Stan Lee in the creation of the X-Men.
 By the late ’80s, the X-Men under writer Chris Claremont were the super-hero team, and Claremont’s approach set the generic standard: a liberal political allegory (mutants as oppressed minorities, primarily queer) wedded to soap operatic plotting and a passionately (or painfully) earnest literary style.
-Grant Morrison, a working-class Glaswegian punk magus from a left-wing family who began work with DC as part of comics’s celebrated British Invasion, sought to explode all that (along with primary series artist Richard Case and a host of inkers and fill-in artists).
+Grant Morrison, a working-class Glaswegian punk magus from a left-wing family who began work with DC as part of comics’s celebrated British Invasion, sought to subvert all that.

-Admitting he wanted to overturn Claremont’s aesthetic, Morrison not only pushes the outsiderdom of his heroes past the bounds of Reagan-era liberal respectability—two of his heroes, Rebis and Danny the Street, are gender nonconforming; another one, Kay Challis AKA Crazy Jane, is a childhood abuse survivor living with dissociative identity disorder—but confronts them with villains like The Brotherhood of Dada, who wish to “let unreason reign” (and whom most of the team eventually does not even want to fight), and the Shadowy Mr. Evans, who releases a sexual apocalypse until he is stopped by the Sex Men, a repressive parody of conventional superheroes.
+Avowedly wanting to overturn Claremont’s aesthetic, Morrison not only pushes the outsiderdom of superheroes past the bounds of Reagan-era liberal respectability—two of members of the Doom Patrol, Rebis and Danny the Street, are gender nonconforming; another one, Kay Challis AKA Crazy Jane, is a childhood abuse survivor living with dissociative identity disorder—but confronts them with villains like The Brotherhood of Dada, who wish to “let unreason reign” (and whom most of the team eventually does not even want to fight), and the Shadowy Mr. Evans, who releases a sexual apocalypse until he is stopped by the Sex Men, a repressive parody of conventional superheroes.
 This vein of genre parody runs through the whole series, from Morrison’s first-page allusion to the opening of Frank Miller’s Dark Knight Returns to episodes mocking Alan Moore, Rob Liefeld, and Stan Lee and Jack Kirby—as if to highlight the inherent absurdity of superheroes “in the name of Duchamp and Tzara and Breton,” to quote Mr. Nobody, leader of The Brotherhood of Dada.

-But he works in narrative modes, and, after Doom Patrol, often in the very popular and populist narrative modes that he construes as egregores or hypersigils, because of his traditionally avant-garde commitment, as expressed in his famous 2000 Disinfo speech, to aesthetically reorganizing western culture:
+But Morrison works in narrative modes, and, after Doom Patrol, often in very popular and populist narrative modes construed as egregores or hypersigils in a traditionally avant-garde commitment, as expressed in a famous 2000 Disinfo speech, to aesthetically reorganizing western culture:

 Let’s go in there and give them something they cannot digest.
 Something they cannot process.
 Something so toxic, so dangerous, so powerful…that it will breed, and destroy them utterly.
 Not destroy them—turn them into us.
 Because that’s what we want.
 We want everybody to be cool.